-Unit 1 has fixed blades and is restricted to a smaller operating range (see section 4.1.3).
-Table based on 1962 model test and 2005 U1 abbreviated index test.

 Add Unit 1 to full 1% range table and add footnote for Units 2 & 3 restriction.

-Table LMN-7.
+Table LMN-6.
 Lower Monumental Dam Turbine Unit Power (MW) and Flow (kcfs) at ±1% of Peak Turbine Efficiency (Lower and Upper Limits of 1% Range).a